 How To Help Someone With Migraine: Emotional Support

-- Help them prevent migraine by reinforcing wellness strategies.
-Between attacks, there are many small lifestyle changes people can take to build up their migraine resistance, but they often need reminders and encouragement to follow through.
+Help them prevent migraine by reinforcing wellness strategies.
+Between attacks, there are many small lifestyle changes people can make to build up their migraine resistance, but they often need reminders and encouragement to follow through.
 That’s where you can help.
 For example, you could:

 - Pour them a glass of water to make sure they stay well hydrated.

 - Encourage exercise by asking to take a walk or a yoga class together; or free them up to exercise by offering to babysit.

 - Ask, “Can we do that together?” or “How about you take a break?” when you see them overworking to make up for “lost time” due to migraine.

 Connect them to care.
 Many people with migraine try to accept their conditions as part of life and simply push through, thinking that the search for further treatment is either pointless or not worth the effort.
 Try to help them find the care they need and deserve by reading up on migraine, discussing next possible steps or helping to set up appointments.